gorn/rspreadsheet/DEVEL_BLOG.md

 ### Naming conventions

   * create_xxx - creates object and inserts it where necessary
-  * build_xxx - create object, but does not insert it anywhere
+  * prepare_xxx - create object, but does not insert it anywhere